Stack-Overflow-as-a-Social-Network/stack-overflow-as-a-social-network.github.io/index.md

 <img style="width: 400px;" src="assets/img/ques_per_ans_scatter.png" alt="Graph of question/answers">
 {: .align-img}

 A power-law-like distribution can be observed.
-This distribution is probably due to the experience difference of users of stackoverflow.
+This distribution is probably due to the experience difference of users of Stack Overflow.
 For more experienced users, they are more likely to answer questions from others.
 While for beginners or people first exposed to a new technology / framework, they are more likely to ask questions on the relevant topics, thus resulting in such a shape.

 Another point of notice is that the majority of the users does not participate much (the dense blue area near the origin).
-There are people who contributes a lot but the joint contribution of small contributors are also relevant in creating the large community of stackoverflow that we experience.
+There are people who contributes a lot but the joint contribution of small contributors are also relevant in creating the large community of Stack Overflow that we experience.

-### Developer Types from Stackoverflow
+### Developer Types from Stack Overflow
 What about the professional lives of the users?
 To get a feel of the different technologies that Stack Overflow users have, the following plot shows the distribution of the language use, showing languages with at least 4000 users in the survey.

 <iframe class="plotly-plot" src="assets/export/language_distribution.html"></iframe>